A Buffy the Vampire Slayer Reboot Is Officially Happening—With a New Twist

 The WB

-A Buffy the Vampire Slayer is in the works at 20th Century Fox Television, according to multiple outlets.
+A Buffy the Vampire Slayer is in the works at 20th Century Fox Television, E!
+News confirms.

 In a departure from the original supernatural drama, a black actress (who has yet to be cast) is posed to step into Sarah Michelle Gellar's iconic role.
 Sources tell THR that the reboot will be set in present day and build upon the mythology of the original TV series.